 Special Revenue Fund.
-The Special Revenue Fund has a total fund balance of \$3.6 million at the end of the fiscal year.
-The fund balance increased by \$155 thousand as a result of improved funding for grants and the child nutrition services program.
+The Special Revenue Fund has a total fund balance of \$3.4 million at the end of the fiscal year.
+The fund balance decreased by \$218 thousand primarily due to a fund balance spenddown plan in place for the child nutrition services program.
+The Oregon Department of Education requires this program to maintain a fund balance of no more than three months operating costs, and the prior year ending balance of \$1.0 million exceeded this amount.

 Special Projects Fund.
-The Special Projects Fund has a total fund balance of \$870 thousand at the end of the fiscal year.
-The fund balance increased by five thousand as a result of an increase in charges for services revenue for the year.
+The Special Projects Fund has a total fund balance of \$1.2 million at the end of the fiscal year.
+The fund balance increased by \$334 thousand, reflecting a significant bequest to the Willamette High School McGovern Scholarship fund.

 Debt Service Fund.
-The Debt Service Fund has a total fund balance of \$555 thousand at the end of the fiscal year.
-The fund balance increased by \$71 thousand as a result of scheduled debt payments that were made during the year being slightly less than tax revenues received.
+The Debt Service Fund has a total fund balance of \$502 thousand at the end of the fiscal year.
+The fund balance decreased by \$53 thousand as a result of scheduled debt payments that were made during the year being slightly more than tax revenues received.

 Capital Projects Fund.
-The Capital Projects Fund has a total fund balance of \$73.6 million, a decrease of \$28.6 million from the prior year.
+The Capital Projects Fund has a total fund balance of \$44.1 million, a decrease of \$29.5 million from the prior year.
 These dollars fund bond projects such as a new Cascade Middle School campus, the new CTE building at Willamette High School, energy conservation/mechanical upgrades at schools across the district, classroom remodels, security upgrades, technology projects and other needed updates to the district.
 Fund balance will decline each year as scheduled projects are completed.